ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/static-site-generators.md

 ## Jekyll

-Refer the Jekyll's [Installation](https://jekyllrb.com/docs/installation/) guide to to install ruby and Jekyll.
+Refer the Jekyll's [Installation](https://jekyllrb.com/docs/installation/) guide to to install Ruby and Jekyll.

 Refer to Jekyll's [Quickstart](https://jekyllrb.com/docs/) to set up your project.